StackStorm/st2docs/docs/source/upgrade_notes.rst

   make sure ``st2.notifiers.work`` queue size is 0 before upgrading.
 If you upgrade when it's non-empty, you might miss notifications.
-Post upgrade, please delete queue ``st2.notifiers.work`` queue manually using ``rabbitmqadmin purge queue name=st2.notifiers.work``.
+Post upgrade, please delete queue ``st2.notifiers.work`` queue manually using ``rabbitmqadmin delete queue name=st2.notifiers.work``.
 If not, this queue will grow indefinitely and rabbitmq would eat up a lot of disk space.
   See `issue 3622 <https://github.com/StackStorm/st2/issues/3622>`__ for details.